tock/book/src/course/root-of-trust/kernel-attack.md

 Our last attempt at an attack on the HWRoT encryption service--an SRAM dumping attack--assumed that we were able to load a malicious application in the first place.
-To give our attacker even more of an advantage this time, let's assume that a hypothetical attacker of our HWRoT might try slip some quesitonable logic into a kernel driver, and see how Tock provides defense-in-depth via language-based isolation at the driver level.
+To give our attacker even more of an advantage this time, let's assume that a hypothetical attacker of our HWRoT might try slip some questionable logic into a kernel driver, and see how Tock provides defense-in-depth via language-based isolation at the driver level.